polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/pallets.md

 ## What is a Pallet?

 Pallets are a special kind of Rust module from which Substrate runtimes can be composed.
-Each pallet has its own discrete logic which can modify the features and functionality of your blockchain's state transition function.
+FRAME not only provides a library of commonly used Substrate pallets but also a framework to build custom domain-specific pallets, giving runtime engineers the flexibility to define their runtime's behaviour according to their target use case.
+The result: each pallet has its own discrete logic which can modify the features and functionality of your blockchain's state transition functions.

 For example, the [Balances pallet](https://github.com/paritytech/substrate/tree/master/frame/balances), which is included in [FRAME](/knowledgebase/runtime/frame), defines cryptocurrency capabilities for your blockchain.
 More specifically, it
 defines:
-- **storage items** that keep track of the tokens a user owns;
+- **Storage items** that keep track of the tokens a user owns.
-- **functions** that users can call to transfer and manage those tokens;
+- **Functions** that users can call to transfer and manage those tokens.
-- **APIs** which allow other pallets to make use of those tokens and their capabilities; and
+- **APIs** which allow other pallets to make use of those tokens and their capabilities.
-- **hooks**
+- **Hooks**
 which allow other pallets to trigger function calls when a user's balance changes.

 Substrate runtime engineers can define custom logic for their blockchain by writing their own pallets and encapsulating their blockchains desired functionality by combining custom pallets with existing FRAME pallets or Substrate modules alike.
 The following documentation will show you how.